mukka29/Operating-Systems/Assignment1/README.md

 where proc_fan is actually the name of the executable (argv[0]) that you are trying to execute.

+## Implementation
+* To implement this Assignment I have created files named: runsim.c and testsim.c along with these I have some files named: fast.data and testing.data
+* Here, runsim is used as proc_fan which fans-out/executes other things and data files are used for piping in to the CLI while executing the code.
+* Data files contain some other programs that runsim/proc_fan fans them out

 ## How to Run this code:
 1. In your command prompt type: make; This will generate the executable files, see below steps
 2. Compile with make